paybondpaybond

 Disputes and evidence evaluation

-How Paybond evaluates signed evidence with predicates, when disputes freeze settlement, and how Stripe chargebacks differ from Harbor disputes.
+How Paybond evaluates signed evidence with predicates, when disputes freeze settlement, and how Stripe vs Adyen chargebacks differ from Harbor disputes.

+In short: Paybond checks proof of work against a completion rule automatically, and only asks a human to step in when that isn't enough.
 Paybond separates automated evidence evaluation from human dispute handling.
-Confusing the two is a common production mistake: a predicate that returns passed: false is a normal business outcome (refund path), not a transport error.
-A Stripe chargeback webhook does not automatically open a Harbor dispute.
+Confusing the two is a common production mistake: a completion rule (predicate) that returns passed: false is a normal business outcome (refund path), not a transport error.
+Provider chargebacks are not all the same: a Stripe chargeback webhook does not automatically open a Harbor dispute, while a bound Adyen CHARGEBACK freezes disputable intents (see below).

 This guide is for developers building evidence payloads, security reviewers auditing tenant isolation, and operators planning dispute runbooks.
 For Kit signing details, see Evidence & artifacts.
 For the intent state machine, see Intent lifecycle.